amitgajbhiye/biencoder_concept_property/README.md

 		- `concept_and_property` : for the concept and property embeddings.
 The input file must file with each concept and associated property, one per line, separated by tab.

+## Contrastive Loss and Joint Models

+We train the BiEncoder model with contrastive loss and also jointly with cross-entropy loss.
+To download these models run the `download_models.sh` script.
+All these models are `bert-base-uncased` so the configuration file mentioned above for `bert-base-uncased` can be used to get the concept/property embedddings.

+The following models are available:
+	- `1`

 ## Training Methodology

 ### Pre-training on Different Data